For Caribbean residents, Irma could last months

 Related: Puerto Rico nervously awaits Hurricane Irma after storm rips Caribbean islands

-Emergency authorities say people on some of the most at-risk islands have been leaving the area by plane, while others are riding out the storm inside hotels or other shelters built to withstand storms.
+Emergency authorities say people on some of the most at-risk islands left the area by plane before the storm hit, while others have been riding it out inside hotels or other shelters built to withstand storms.

-Ronald Jackson, the executive director of the Caribbean Disaster Emergency Management Agency, said Wednesday morning that his agency is just starting to get damage reports from some of the first places Irma hit.
-Saint Kitts and Antigua were spared the brunt of the storm but he said Anguilla saw significant damage, including to facilities that house the elderly and sick.
+The storm left at least nine people dead as it tore through St. Martin, St. Barthélemy, Barbuda and other islands.
+Barbuda is barely inhabitable with nearly all its buildings damaged, the Prime Minister of Antigua and Barbuda said.

+Puerto Rico was spared a direct hit, but it still got lashed by strong winds and torrential rains.
+Hundreds of thousands lost power because of the storm, officials said.

+Anguilla also saw significant damage, including to facilities that house the elderly and sick, according to Ronald Jackson, the executive director of the Caribbean Disaster Emergency Management Agency, who spoke to CNNMoney Wednesday morning.

-Jackson said it will be a couple weeks before officials can tally preliminary estimates of Irma's destruction.
+Jackson said at the time that it will be a couple weeks before officials can tally preliminary estimates of Irma's destruction.

 But some fear that Irma could leave its mark for months to come, if not longer.
 Tourism season in the Caribbean doesn't get into full swing until December, and Irma's effects could still be felt once holiday travelers descend.